Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ### Goals
-The goals of Operator Framework are mainly to simplify and enhance applications  on Kubernetes clusters.
+The goals of Operator Framework is to simplify and enhance applications on Kubernetes clusters.

-It does this by using the Operator SDK to simplify creation and automation of Operators.
+It does this by using the Operator Software Development Kits (SDK) to simplify creation and automation of Operators.
 This thoroughly increases developer productivity.

 Operator Framework also enhances the reliability of complex applications by allowing them to declare specific configurations to make sure the application is always running as desired.
-This would in turn reduce possible downtime and making it easier for the responsible department.
+This would in turn reduce possible downtime and making it easier for the maintaining ditributed dependent systems.

 For security guarantees, Operator Framework uses the same principles as Kubernetes such as Role-Based Access Control so that applications cannot act outside of the scope provided.
-This along with other network isolation policies ensures the security aspect.
+This along with other network isolation policies maintains enterprise providing a product that is secure, stable, tested for capacity with increased usability.

 ### Non-goals
 Although Operator Framework enhances many basic features of Kubernetes, as a result it also shares some of the same non-goals.
 The logging and monitoring, although provided, are basic as they are not meant to be a replacement for fully comprehensive security logging and monitoring alternatives.